aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Disable Certificate Validation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
 	- **Enable Client Certificates** If enabled, the available client certificates from the Windows user certificate store will automatically be provided.
 	- **Enable Tls12** set to false to disable TLS12, not recommended
+	- **Enable Tls13** set to true to enable TLS13 if the server supports it for better security!
 	- **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!
 - *Synchronization Reports*
 	- See **Reports of sync runs** below.